Broadband speeds are over a third quicker compared to a year ago. But we still lag behind many of our closest European neighbours.

 Also, these are average speeds.
 While some homes and businesses will meet and even far surpass these speeds, many homes in rural areas in particular are still stuck without any form of high-speed broadband whatsoever.

-However, the National Broadband Plan, which will equip over half a million homes and businesses in rural Ireland with high-speed, pure fibre broadband, is ongoing, with around 100,000 premises having already been connected.
+However, the National Broadband Plan, which will equip over half a million homes and businesses in rural Ireland with high-speed, pure fibre broadband, is being rolled out with around 100,000 premises having already been connected.

-Meanwhile SIRO, a joint venture between the ESB and Vodafone to bring pure fibre broadband with speeds of up to 2,000Mbps to regional towns across the country, has now passed over 500,000 households.
+Meanwhile SIRO, a joint venture between the ESB and Vodafone to bring pure fibre broadband with speeds of up to 2,000Mbps to regional towns and cities across the country, has now passed well over 500,000 households.

 With all this going on, it will be interesting to see how Ireland fares in the rankings over the coming years.
 But it's encouraging to see the big improvement in speed this year.